Bill Winters (gridiron football)

 Bill Winters (born William Randolph Kahl-Winter on July 22, 1954) is an American former professional football offensive lineman who played in the Canadian Football League (CFL), American Football Association (AFA), and United States Football League (USFL) during the 1970s and 1980s.
-He played college football for Princeton University, and thereafter he played professionally for the Washington Redskins and New York Giants of the NFL, the Montreal Alouettes and BC Lions of the CFL, the Orlando Americans and Carolina Storm of the AFA, and the Tampa Bay Bandits, San Antonio Gunslingers, and Portland Breakers of the USFL.
+He played college football for Princeton University.
+He was a member of the Washington Redskins and New York Giants of the National Football League (NFL), the Montreal Alouettes and BC Lions of the CFL, the Orlando Americans and Carolina Storm of the AFA, and the Tampa Bay Bandits, San Antonio Gunslingers, and Portland Breakers of the USFL.

 Early life

 Winters was born in Asbury Park in the Wanamassa section of Ocean Township, Monmouth County, New Jersey.
 He grew up in nearby Tinton Falls and played high school football, baseball, and basketball for the Monmouth Regional High School Golden Falcons.
 Winters was an All-Shore and All-County selection as a three-year quarterback for the team and won the prestigious Thom McAn Scholar Athlete Award for Monmouth County his senior year.
 He also played catcher on the baseball team and forward on the basketball team.